indico/indico/doc/guides/UserGuide/Meetings.rst

 Creating a Meeting
 ------------------

-If you have the correct access rights within a Category you can create a new meeting using the blue top bar *Create event* option.
+To create a meeting, click on *Create* -> *Meeting* in the top blue menu bar.
+You will be presented with a form you need to complete.
+First, you need to choose the category in which your meeting will be created.
+Then, enter the basic information (title, start/end date etc.); you can choose the default style in which the Meeting will be displayed `(see Meeting Display Area)
-You will be presented with a form similar to that for a Conference; you are able to choose the default style in which the Meeting will be displayed
+<#meeting-display-area>`_.
+Finally, set the access protection.
+Click on *Create meeting*.
-`(see Meeting Display Area) <#meeting-display-area>`_.
-When you submit this form the Meeting will be created and you will be redirected to its Management Area.
+You will be redirected to the meeting's Management Area.

 --------------